syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 }
 {% endhighlight %}

-## Create DataModel for the SfDataGrid
+## Create a data model for the SfDataGrid

-SfDataGrid is a data-bound control.
-Hence you must create a data model to bind it to the control.
+The data grid is a data-bound control, so we must create a data model to bind it to the control.

-Create a simple data source as shown in the following code example in a new class file and save it as OrderInfo.cs file.
+Create a simple data source as shown in the following code example in a new class file and save it as **OrderInfo.cs** file.

 {% highlight c# %}
 public class OrderInfo